redstrate/redstrate.com/content/blog/figure2/index.md

 - /articles/figure2
 ---

-Today we're reviewing the Flare reissue of the YoRHa No. 2 Type B released by Square Enix, a company that despite being very, very controlling of their merchandise has the absolute worst online store ever. <!--more--> This isn't just a single case, you can read online where people have similiar experiences with Square Enix's online store.
+Today we're reviewing the Flare reissue of the YoRHa No. 2 Type B released by Square Enix, a company that despite being very, very controlling of their merchandise has the absolute worst online store ever. <!--more--> This isn't just a single case, you can read online where people have similar experiences with Square Enix's online store.

 ## The Buying Process

 Buying through the (USA) Square Enix store is usually more expensive than what you can find elsewhere, and they take **forever to ship**.
 Not only this, but coincidentally, **the day after I received the figure** - a _better_, and _cheaper_ (overall) one showed up in the preorder listings on AmiAmi.
 Excuse me?
 Better as in this is the normally-$220-deluxe version.
-For **$129.** Of course I'm picking that up!
-Despite the price tag difference, and a couple of accessories the two figures are virtually the same, so i'll be using them interchangably between photos.
+For **$129.** Of course, I'm picking that up!
+Despite the price tag difference, and a couple of accessories the two figures are virtually the same, so I'll be using them interchangably between photos.

 ## The Figure